-This year try thinking bigger for your 2018 New Year resolutions and focus on the entire retail landscape.
+This year try thinking bigger for your resolutions and focus on the entire retail landscape.
 The new year is an excellent time for evaluation and rededication and your business goals should be no different.
 Create new goals that not only align to your specific business but also set the foundation for your business in today’s retail environment.
-By setting a framework for success you will be ready to grab any opportunity that comes your way in 2018.
+By setting a framework for success you will be ready to grab any opportunity that comes your way.

 If this article resonated with you, I welcome you to subscribe to my e-newsletter.
 By doing so, you'll receive alerts for new features in my blog featuring retail trends and insights, exciting business updates, and much more.
 Or if, after reading this article, you conclude that you found it helpful, please feel free to share it with your network.
 Thanks!